 For example, iPhone 6 is powered by a 1.4GHz CPU while iPhone 6S is powered by a 1.84GHz CPU.
 We tested this approach using the client-side data and for now decided that its impact on the speed of detection may be too high, while the detection accuracy is also unreliable.

 Our R&D team is currently researching alternative methods of retrieving more detailed information on iPhone models.
 We will keep you updated on the DeviceAtlas blog.

 The DeviceAtlas team solved this problem by identifying subtle differences between Apple devices which are distinguishable using the client-side component.
-Here's a list of all iPhone and iPad models detectable with DeviceAtlas.

 The following table shows iPhone and iPad model detection available with the DeviceAtlas client-side method.